John 20:5: Analysis

-Barrett reports that the term that is translated as stooping/bending over is one that is most often used to refer to looking down from a height.
+C. K. Barrett reports that the term that is translated as "stooping" or "bending over" is one that is most often used to refer to looking down from a height.
 This would imply that Jesus' tomb is a vertical shaft like grave.
-The rest of the passage verse indicates a tomb that is more like a cave.
+The rest of the passage verse suggests a tomb that is more like a cave.
 However, the word can also refer to any looking that requires the head to be bent.
 Tombs of this period generally had an entrance that was less than a meter high, which would thus require some contortion to peer in.
 The word that describes John looking at the grave clothes implies a more short glance rather than a detailed examination.

 The main unanswered question about this passage is why the Beloved Disciple pauses outside the tomb.
 One theory is that he is deferring to Peter, as the junior disciple the Beloved Disciple pauses to allow Peter to be the first into the tomb.
-Another notion is that the Beloved Disciple paused because entering a tomb at this point would be a violation of ritual.
-Perhaps his concern was with respecting the burial place of his lord.
-Most scholars believe the first explanation is the most likely as the Beloved Disciple does enter the tomb soon after in John 20:8.
+Another notion is that the Beloved Disciple paused because entering a tomb at this point would be a violation of ritual: perhaps his concern was with respecting the burial place of his lord.
+Most scholars believe the first explanation is the most likely, as the Beloved Disciple does enter the tomb soon after in John 20:8.